 Instructions

-- Cut whole chicken into quarters.
-Cut onion into quarters.
-Put water onto the stovetop.
-Add cardamom, bay leaves, salt, and pepper to the water.
+- In a large pot add the whole chicken, cardamom, bay leaves, salt, pepper and water.
 I start with 2 teaspoon salt and ½ teaspoon freshly ground pepper to start.
-Add the chicken and quartered onions.

-- Boil on high for 45 minutes.
-Reduce to a simmer and cover the pot for 45 minutes.
-Strain out the broth.
+- Bring to a boil then reduce to a simmer and cover for about 90 minutes.
+Separate the chicken from the broth.
 Check the salt and adjust to your preference.

 - Add salt and pepper to taste.
 Bring the rice to a boil on high heat uncovered.
 Once the water is boiling, turn to medium heat uncovered.
 Once the liquid is not visible on top of the rice, reduce to very low, and cover the rice (about 5 to 7 minutes).
 Remove the rice from the stovetop and keep covered.